carpentries/workshop-template/README.md

 2. The URL for your workshop in the "Website" box (e.g., `https://gvwilson.github.io/2016-12-01-oomza`)

 This will help people find your website if they come to your repository's home page.
+You may wish to check the box "Use Github pages link."

 ### Update the content of the README file